raquo/Laminar/README.md

 Note: the latest version of Laminar always uses the latest version of Airstream.

 [Laminar API doc](https://javadoc.io/doc/com.raquo/laminar_sjs1_2.13/latest/com/raquo/laminar/index.html) • [Airstream API doc](https://javadoc.io/doc/com.raquo/airstream_sjs1_2.13/latest/index.html)

-## The Problem

-To build single page web applications you need a method to keep the user interfaces in sync with the underlying application state.
-This goes both ways – changes in state should effortlessly propagate to the DOM, and DOM events should trigger changes in application state.

-Laminar is a reactive solution to this problem, both UI and state management.
-See above: [Why Laminar](#why-laminar).